WenlongL1/WenlongL1.github.io/_pages/about.md

 ---

 Greetings!
 Welcome to my homepage!👋
-I'm Wenlong Li (李文龙), a Master's candidate at the College of Metropolitan Transportation, Beijing University of Technology.
+I'm Wenlong Li (李文龙), a Ph.D student at the Department of Civil, Structural and Environmental Engineering, University at Buffalo.
-My research interests include **Transportation electrification** and **Traffic Network Modeling**.
+My research interests include **Transportation electrification** and **Network Modeling**.
 I am enthusiastic about finding optimal solutions to urban public transportation problems using mathematics and modeling techniques.

 🤔Want to learn more about me? <span style = "color:red">**Click here: [CV](https://wenlongl1.github.io/cv/)**</span>